emilyvertosick/Statistics-Course/docs/02-week2.md

 `pnorm(-0.5)` gives 0.31, meaning that 31% of a normally distributed set of data will be less than half a standard deviation below the mean.

-If you had a pain score with a mean of 5 and a standard deviation of 2, you could predict that only 16% of patients would have pain scores of 7 or more and that 70% would have pain scores of 4 or more.
+Therefore, if you had a data set where the pain score had a mean of 5 and a standard deviation of 2, you could predict that only 16% of patients would have pain scores of 7 or more (i.e. more than one standard deviation higher than the mean) and that 69% would have pain scores of 4 or more (i.e. more than half a standard deviation below the mean: 31% of observations are half a standard deviation or more less than the mean).

 ```r